 Once I actually left for my trip, I knew I had as much planned out as possible.
 Getting some unknowns out of the way helped reduce my fear and let me feel more in control of the situation.
 I still had some flexibility in my schedule, and I even decided while I was in Greece to sign up for a few day tours at the last minute.
 I was fighting against that fear, and even though I was still nervous, my confidence was building.

 Next time around was different

 After that trip, my love of travel was fully reawakened.
 I knew I could do it, and there was no reason to let the fear hold me back.
 So when a friend called me up to take a trip with her to South America and Antarctica, I couldn’t say no. Sure, I’d be with her for most of it, but I’d be arriving on my own and traveling solo for a couple days at the end.

-This time, instead of using a travel agent, I booked everything on my own.
+This time, instead of using a travel agent, I researched and booked everything on my own.
 Instead of paying someone to wait for me at the airport with my name on a sign, I found a transfer service at the airport in Santiago, Chile.
 I didn’t need to book ahead, I just found their desk once I cleared customs and they drove me to the hotel.

 My friend and I needed to get from Santiago to Valparaiso, but instead of worrying about booking bus tickets ahead of time, we just went to the bus station and figured it out the day we needed to go.
 I explored Buenos Aires by myself after she left and found my own way to the airport a day later.
 It all just worked.

 The trip to Greece was a way for me to get back out there and travel without having to get caught up in all the details.
 There was an easy way to eliminate a few problem areas with just a little extra money.
 And the trip built my confidence enough that I didn’t need to do it the next time.
 I just needed to take that first step.